-The following are upcoming changes to IFRSs that may impact the Credit Union:
+The following are upcoming changes to IFRS that may impact the Credit Union:

-• IFRS 15, Revenue from Contracts with Customers ("IFRS 15"):
+IFRS 15, Revenue from Contracts with Customers ("IFRS 15"):

 The standard contains a single model that applies to contracts with customers and two approaches to recognizing revenue: at a point in time or over time.
 The model features a contract-based five-step analysis of transactions to determine whether, how much and when revenue is recognized.
 New estimates and judgmental thresholds have been introduced, which may affect the amount and/or timing of revenue recognized.
 The new standard applies to contracts with customers.
 It does not apply to insurance contracts, financial instruments or lease contracts, which fall in the scope of other IFRSs.
-The Credit Union intends to adopt IFRS 15 in its consolidated financial statements for the annual period beginning on January 1, 2018.
-The extent of the impact of adoption of the standard has not yet been determined.
+The Credit Union is required to adopt IFRS 15 in its consolidated financial statements for the annual period beginning on January 1, 2018.
+The Credit Union has assessed the impact of the changing standard on its operations and does not expect material changes to any of its revenue recognition treatment as a result of adopting the new standard.